mdelobelle/metadatamenu/README.md

 - `Select`: a field that can `Accept a single value from a list`
 - `Multi`: a field that can `Accept multiple values from a list`
 - `Cycle`: a field that will `Cycle through values from a list`
+- `File`: a field that will `Accept a link to a file from your vault`

 ## Field settings
 By default each field is an `Input`